cya-nyde/CTF-Writeups/THM/hackpark.md

 > <code>systeminfo</code> returns shows the OS version is **Windows 2012 R2 (6.3 Build 9600)**

+### Can you spot a service running some automated task that could be easily exploited?
+What is the name of this service?

+#### Output of exploit suggester:

 ```
 #   Name                                                           Potentially Vulnerable?
 Check Result
  -   ----                                                           -----------------------  ------------